Why data lakes, what you wear & your tools all matter

 If you have a number of potential data & analytics tools ‘in house’ this could be well worth reviewing in detail:

-Data scientists rely on tools/products/solutions to help them get insights from data.
+Tweet Data scientists rely on tools/products/solutions to help them get insights from data.
 Gregory Piatetsky of KDNuggets conducts an annual survey of data data professionals to better understand the different types of tools they use.
 Here are the results of the 2015 survey.
-He followed his initial posting with additional analyses to better understand which tools go together.

 Hope some of this post’s data & technology reflections have Sparked (excuse the pun) your interest.